 7. Dog Friendly

 Monte Rosa prides itself on being dog friendly.
 My blog Winter Walkies in Monte Rosa has plenty of information on where to find a Wonderland of Winter Walkies!

 Vet – The Gressoney valley is agricultural.
 We were advised that the best small-animal vet was in Pont St Martin; Veterinari Associati Valleise Valentino, Via Nazionale per Carema, 17, 11026 Pont-Saint-Martin.
 Tel: +39 0125 806061.
 It is almost opposite the new Conad supermarket.
 We have visited many times.
-The two lady vets, Elisabetta and Matilde, speak Italian and French, not English, but are lovely and helpful.
+The two lady vets, Elisabetta and Matilde, speak Italian and French, not English, but are very lovely and incredibly helpful.

 Finding Seasonal Accommodation